deborahajisafe/Business-Performance-Profitability-Analysis-/README.md

 The analysis revealed that Superstore Giant's primary challenge is not revenue generation but discount management.
 Addressing excessive discounting alone could significantly improve profitability without requiring additional sales growth.

+"For a detailed analysis and recommendations, see the full project report - Superstore_Portfolio_Report.pdf "

 ## Author

 Ajisafe Deborah